MonochromeCMS/monochrome-webui/README.md

 # Monochrome
-Monochrome's WebUI, implemented with Vue.js.
+Monochrome's WebUI, implemented with Vue 3.

 Most users will prefer the [Monochrome full stack](https://github.com/MonochromeCMS/Monochrome), which contains the API, the frontend and the backend.